signature-opensource/CK-Stack/CK-Plugins/CKli.Build.Plugin/README.md

 - A list of package identifiers produced.
 This is empty for a terminal solution that doesn't produce packages but only build assets.
 - A list of build asset files that are the "deployment" files.
 Empty for solutions that only produce packages.

 The state of the system is in the repositories.
-Databases, when they exist, can be rebuilt from scratch any time from the World's repository.
-This is a key point of the architecture.
-In practice, even the content of the tags can be rebuilt: empty or lightweight tags that are parsable as versions are automatically detected issues that can be automatically fixed by rebuilding the their target commit and generating the tag message from the build result.
+"Databases", when they exist are only "index" that are here to boost the performance and ease the implementation of the build process and issue detections.
+They can be rebuilt from scratch any time from the World's repositories.

+__Important:__ This is a key point of the architecture.

+In practice, even the content of the tags can be rebuilt: empty or lightweight tags that are parsable as versions are automatically detected issues that can be automatically fixed by rebuilding their target commit, generating the tag message from the build result and modifying the tag (that will be pushed to the "origin" repository during publication).

 # Branch model & workflows.